M.Eng. Admissions

 Master of Engineering in Chemical Engineering Leadership (M.Eng.)

-The M.Eng. in Chemical Engineering Leadership* is a professional master's degree designed for early to mid-career engineers who aspire to become industry leaders.
-Our M.Eng. program leverages the expertise of The Grainger College of Engineeringthe College of Liberal Arts & Sciences, and the Gies College of Business — all highly ranked schools by U.S. News and World Report — to equip graduates with the technical knowledge and business acumen to advance the industry and deliver success in a dynamic environment.
+The M.Eng. in Chemical Engineering Leadership* is a professional master's degree for early to mid-career engineers who aspire to become industry leaders.
+Our M.Eng. program leverages the expertise of the highly ranked Grainger College of Engineering, College of Liberal Arts & Sciences and Gies College of Business to equip graduates with the technical knowledge and business acumen to advance the industry and deliver success in a dynamic environment.

 The 34-credit program, which is typically completed in 12-24 months, can be completed in-person or online.